thorstenmahieu/thorstenmahieu.github.io/ict-ideas.md

 - Automatically mapping places I've been to on different administrative levels (country, region, city)
 - Making an average face and analyzing phenotypical differences between people from different regions in Belgium
 - Making a cloud server to host pictures, videos and notes
-- Self hosting
 - Creating an alternate reality game (ARG) and linking it to a geocache
-  - Hidden code in spectrogram of audio
+  - Hidden code in spectrogram of audio (steganography)
   - Hidden code in video by connecting dots
   - Vigenère cipher cryptography